 Hiking opportunities are extensive and one of the best ways to experience the beauty, history and culture of the Trail network.
-Click here to reach the on-line edition of Potomac Heritage Trail: A Hiker's Guide; developed with assistance from the American Hiking Society, the guide includes descriptions of places and practical information to help plan day trips, overnight hikes and, for those with more time, the length of the Trail corridor.
-Please contact us if you've completed a through-hike or all sections (e.g., travel between Point Lookout, Md. or Smith Point, Vir., and Seward or Point State Park, Penn.)-we'd like to learn from you.
+Click here to reach a digital edition of Potomac Heritage Trail: A Hiker's Guide; developed with assistance from the American Hiking Society, the guide includes descriptions of places and practical information to help plan day trips, overnight hikes and, for those with more time, the length of the Trail corridor.
+Please contact us if you've completed a through-hike or all sections (e.g., travel between Point Lookout, Md. or Smith Point, Vir., and Seward or Point State Park, Penn.)--we'd like to learn from you.

 Bicycling opportunities are many, including the marked Northern Neck Heritage Trail, the Southern Maryland PHT route, the Mount Vernon Trail, the C & O Canal Towpath and the Great Allegheny Passage; see Maps page for more information and contact Adventure Cycling Association for a set of "Tidewater Potomac Heritage" bicycling route maps.
 For a draft set of cue sheets between Arlington Memorial Bridge and Reedville, VA, click here.